tdsmale/tdsmale.github.io/Jungian.md

 - Obligation: Hospitality.
 Feels obligated to try and promote a mutually welcoming atmosphere.
 - Unnatural: Canon.
 Finds it unnatural to observe a mutually-legislated understanding.
 - Indulgant: Expenditure.
 Can over-exploit adopting aggressive self-interest.
-- Unconscious: Retentive.
+- Unconscious: Retention.
 Unconsciously provokes the emphasis of retentive relations.
 - Trivializing: Silliness.
 Trivializes the adoption of silly social personas.
 - Repressed: Tangentiality.
 Represses the emphasis of cooperative structural possibilities.

 **SEE / ESFP / ESFp / Prodigal (Shadow: Traiteur)**
 - Natural: Expenditure.
 Naturally adopts aggressive self-interest.
-- Constructive: Retentive.
+- Constructive: Retention.
 Finds it constructive to emphasise retentive relations.
 - Obligation: Silliness.
 Feels obligated to try and adopt silly social personas.
 - Unnatural: Tangentiality.
 Finds it unnatural to emphasise cooperative structural possibilities.
 - Indulgant: Profitability.
 Can over-exploit promoting competitive escalation.